w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 *Key question: can we combine these benefits in an effective way?*

-- Direct access means that they **give up some aspects of data independence**, a cornerstone of relational DBMS design
 - **Lakehouses** are a good fit for cloud environments with separate compute and storage
-  - Computing applications can run on-demand on separate computing nodes (e.g., a GPU cluster for ML) while directly accessing the same storage data
+  - Computing applications can run on-demand on separate computing nodes (e.g., a GPU cluster for ML) while accessing storage data

 # Data Independence